Emilmoldovan24/Tue-Tweet/README.md

 ## Features
 Our current state of the app can create and log in users.
 After the sign-in or sign-up, we come to our dashboard where we can create tweets.
+We have a route and a view for the Profile but it still needs to be connected to the database.

 ## Responsibilities